wp-plugins/leaflet-maps-marker/trunk/readme.txt

 == Other Notes ==

 = Licence =
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you can thank me and leave a small donation for the time I've spent writing and supporting this plugin.
-Please see [http://www.mapsmarker.com/donations](http://www.mapsmarker.com/donations) for details.
+But if you enjoy this plugin, please consider upgrading to the pro version.
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License included with this plugin for more details.

 = Licenses for used libraries, services and images =